kazreagan/HealthCare_chatbot/README.md

 # HealthCare_chatbot
-a chatbot that provides mental health support while offering tips and directing users to professional resources based on symptoms.
+a chatbot that provides health support while offering tips and directing users to professional resources based on symptoms.